-His book inspired me to ask a number of business and professional leaders around the country to give me their definitions of what makes a great leader.
-Here is the second of three articles on leadership.
+I asked a number of business and professional leaders around the country to give me their definitions of what makes a great leader.
+Here is what some of them told me.

-Dr. Jeffrey Graves, former President and CEO of KEMET Electronics Corporation, offers the following on key elements of leadership: "Communicate a clear 'vision of success'

-for the team/group/organization.
+Dr. Jeffrey Graves, President and CEO of KEMET Electronics Corp., offers the following on key elements of leadership: "Communicatea clear 'vision of success' for the team/group/organization.
 Apply 'facilitative leadership' skills to draw ideas from the team and evolve them into a sound strategy/plan with ownership from the team.
 Drive 'execution' relentlessly, every day...a clear and logical plan with a few key metrics that measure success.
 Identify, train, coach/mentor, and reward your top talent...they are the cornerstone of your future."

-Debbie Griffith, Founder and President of Professional Network Connections, expresses a belief shared by many that, "A great leader is one who knows when it's time to lead, and when it's time to sit back and follow!"
+Debbie Griffith, President of ICEMMM in Greenville, expresses a belief shared by many that, "A great leader is one who knows when it's time to lead, and when it's time to sit back and follow!"

-Bill Hemphill, President of Hemphill Consulting, who is a 31-year veteran of the Air Force, says, "In the military we study leadership ad nauseum."
+Bill Hemphill, President of Hemphill Consulting in Greenville, who is a 31-year veteran of the Air Force, says, "In the military we study leadership ad nauseum."
 Hemphill believes, "A leader puts his organization's mission first, and his/her subordinates second.
 A leader has to be quick to commend and slow to anger.
 A leader must have and be willing to share his/her passion for excellence.
 A leader must be willing to do anything he asks his subordinates to do."